ahmad-hamza/piio/README.md

 - **Remote power management:** In some IoT applications deployments as in agriculture, smart cities, industrial, etc. where you may not have physical access to the board to manually power-cycle  in case of software crash or malfunction

-Also as raspberry PI 5V input power is NOT a standard voltage except for USB powered devices, PwRHAT allows the developer to use Raspberry PI in wide application field deployments.
+Also as raspberry PI 5V input power is NOT a standard voltage except for USB powered devices, Raspower HAT allows the developer to use Raspberry PI in wide application field deployments.
 By providing wide input voltage range for applications like : agriculture, automotive, marine, industrial-automation, home-automation, smart-cities, surveillance, computer vision, .. etc.